 Upper Extremity Orthotics

 Degenerative disease, birth defects, injuries, and surgeries can all lead to things like pain or discomfort, muscle weakness, a decrease in joint range of motion, and more.
 Orthotics can help improve mobility, reduce pain, and ensure that your body heals properly following surgery.
-Upper extremity orthotics, addresses issues with the wrists, elbows, shoulders, and more.
+Upper extremity orthotics addresses issues with the wrists, elbows, shoulders, and more.

-Our team of orthotic professionals is experienced at helping patients deal with a wide range of issues.
+Our team of orthotic specialists is experienced at helping patients deal with a wide range of issues.
 Whether you’ve been injured, gone through surgery, or had some other type of upper extremity issue, our professional practitioners will help.
 They will spend the time to make sure you get the right device for your situation, and will help you throughout your recovery.
 We begin by determining which type of upper extremity orthotic device is right for you.
 We offer everything from simple resting hand splints to the most advanced devices like power driven hinges, which utilize a motor to mobilize your joint.
-For example, some of the devices we offer include:
+For example, some of the upper orthotic devices devices we offer include:

 Wrist Cock Up Splints – Wrist injuries often require immobilization, and the cock-up wrist splint is one of the best options in these cases.
 It holds the wrist in a functional position, giving it time to heal itself.
-Resting Hand Splints – Resting hand splints help control issues with the wrist, hand, or thumb by treating mild to moderate levels of flexion contractures.
-They’ll need to be worn consistently, and a proper fit is important.

 These braces are used to help maintain the proper positioning of the elbow following surgery.
 They’re an important part of the recovery process.
 They allow the amount of motion the elbow is permitted to be controlled as the joint heals.